 An expungement means that your record of conviction is no longer accessible to the general public including employers or landlords.
 You do have to disclose your conviction and expungement when applying for public employment or licensing.

-Question: If granted early termination, can I apply for exclusion from Megan’s Law or my obligation to register as a sex offender?
+If granted early termination, can I apply for exclusion from Megan’s Law?

 If you are seeking an early termination of probation and would like to learn more about how attorneys charge.